LeMinhPham/COMP-3100-S1-2023-Assignment/README.md

 # Run a simulation

+You can run the simulation by going to the src/test folder and run the following commands in command line:

 1. Run server `$ ./ds-server -c [CONFIG FILE] -n [OPTION]...`
 2. Run client `$ java Client 127.0.0.1 50000`